Reviews You Can Rely On

 How We Tested

+Our testers live in some of the most iconic winter climates in the U.S., and know quickly cold hands can turn a day sour and how much a warm pair of gloves can help.
 We wore these gloves running errands around town, walking the dog, jogging, hiking, and doing chores in rural Maine's bone-chilling weather and Utah's freezing high-altitude temps.
 We also tested the men's gloves in Fairbanks, Alaska, while collecting data on a remote glacier in the Yukon.
 We tied our shoelaces, unbuckled our avalanche beacons, took notes, and clipped dog leashes to test their dexterity.
-To test their warmth, we wore them in frigid temperatures, sometimes comparing them directly with one on each hand, and tossed them in a freezer for 5 minutes with a thermometer inside.
-We also dunked them in a bucket of water for two minutes to test their waterproofing and timed how long it took them to dry.
+To test their warmth, we wore them in frigid temperatures, sometimes wearing a different glove on each hand for direct comparison.
+We tossed them in a freezer for 5 minutes with a thermometer inside, and dunked them in a bucket of water for two minutes to test their waterproofing, and timed how long it took them to dry.

 Our testing team put these winter gloves through the wringer in some seriously trying conditions.